ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 This file contains a network representing "who appears next to whom" in the 19th century novel _Les Misérables_ by Victor Hugo.

-A link between characters **A** and **B** means they appeared on the same page or paragraph in the novel.
+ - A link between characters **A** and **B** means they appeared on the same page or paragraph in the novel.

-The file name ends with ".gexf", which just means this is a text file where the network information is stored (name of the characters, their relations, etc.), following some conventions.
+- Note: a file name ends with ".gexf" means this is a text file where the network information is stored (name of the characters, their relations, etc.), following some conventions.

 ## **Open the network in Gephi**